Anatomia Italiana

 The shroud has been venerated for centuries, especially by the Roman Catholic Church, as the linen cloth upon which Jesus's image was miraculously imprinted at the moment of his Resurrection.

 The ribbed dome above the reliquary containing the shroud is an architectural wonder in its own right.
-This 17th Baroque masterpiece features a dramatic tower-reliquary structure.
+This 17th century Baroque masterpiece features a dramatic tower-reliquary structure.
 By using six levels of staggered arches it creates what has been described as a geometric labyrinth of light, tapering toward a 12-pointed star at the apex.
 This design symbolizes a stair-step ascent to heaven.

 Anatomical Model Wax Anatomical Model University of Turin Museum of Human Anatomy Luigi Rolando